abinit/abinit/doc/tutorial/eph4mob.md

 for all the $\kk$-points (and spins) considered.
 The list of $\kk$-points is initialized at the beginning of the run and an internal table stores the status of the k-point (computed or not).
-This means that calculations that are killed by the resource manager due to time limit can use the netcdf file to perform an automatic in-place restart.
+This means that calculations that get killed by the resource manager due to time limit can use the netcdf file to perform an automatic in-place restart.
 Just set [[eph_restart]] to 1 in the input file and rerun the job.